shuttle-hq/shuttle/services/shuttle-serenity/README.md

-## Shuttle service integration for the Serenity discord bot framework.
+## Shuttle service integration for the Serenity Discord bot framework

 Serenity 0.12 is used by default.
+Poise 0.6 is also supported.

 Serenity 0.11 is supported by using these feature flags (native TLS also available):